nileshhshinde29/myNotes/notes/Vue /chits.md

 **2. How does Vue.js differ from other frameworks like React and Angular?**
 - lightweight compared to Angular,
 - easier to learn and use.
 - simpler syntax.
+- Reactive Data Binding:
+- Component-Based Architecture:
+- Vue CLI:
+- Directives:
+- Virtual DOM:
+- Transition and Animation:
+- Routing with Vue Router:
+- State Management with Vuex:
+- Devtools:
+- Scoped CSS: